AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Show Sample eVideo Content]**: Turn on or off the display of eVideo sample content.

-* **[!UICONTROL Show Generated Content]**: In folders, shows content generated from an asset.
+* **[!UICONTROL Show Generated Content]**: In folders, it shows content generated from an asset.
 For example, when a PDF file is rasterized as it is uploaded, Adobe Dynamic Media Classic creates one image for each page in the original PDF.
 If Show Generated Content is selected, each generated image when the original PDF gets uploaded, appears.
 It appears along with the PDF in the folder to which the PDF was uploaded.

 * **[!UICONTROL Show Encoded Videos]**: Deselected (off) by default.